AI Pioneer Peter Norvig: Frontiers of Science

 A Legacy of Excellence and Kindness in the College of Science

 It is with deep sadness that we share the passing of Glenda Lee Tolman Woods on October 31, 2024, surrounded by her loving family and friends.
-Services will be held Tuesday, November 12, at Broomhead Funeral Home.
+Services were held Tuesday, November 12, at Broomhead Funeral Home.

 For more than three decades, Glenda Woods was a cornerstone of the University of Utah community, dedicating 36 years of service to the institution, with nearly 30 of those years in the College of Science Dean's Office until her retirement in 2015.
 Her impact on the college was profound and lasting.